 Although there is not much left of the original WW2 fittings, the structure is still worth visiting as it is still atmospheric (indeed, probably better for not being “restored”) and you can still see some signs that this is no mere storage area, but had a military function.

-If you can’t make it next week, the shop is open every Sunday at the same times except during December, and they might let you poke around the stockroom if you ask very nicely.
+The shop is open every Sunday except during December, and they might let you poke around the stockroom if you ask very nicely.

 Incidentally, Winston Churchill was the local MP.